CSS: Prevent Right-Click Save As on your Webpage Images with Transparent Layers

-quick cascade style sheet addition to your images to prevent the right click save as option and keep your images your own.
-Applies a trasparent barier to be saved instead.
+The following tutorial explains how you can use a quick cascade-style sheet addition to your images to prevent the right-click/save as option and keep your images your own.
+This applies a transparent barrier to be saved instead.

-This will not stop the ever persistant person from stealing your images, but it will cause them a bit more work for each image they wish to take.
+Nothing will not stop the ever-persistant person from stealing your images, but this will cause them a bit more work for each image they wish to take.

--Although below does do what it claims, it does not stop saving it as a background.
-So here is a better fix!
+-Although the tutorial below does do what it claims, it does not stop saving it as a background.
+So here is a better fix.

 Updated Example

-First create a 1pixel by 1 pixel transparent image (or copy the one from the example above)
+First, create a one pixel by one pixel transparent image (or copy the one from the example above).

-now when insterting your images insert them with a $div# tag which allows for layering of images and apply it as a background:
+Now, when inserting your images, insert them with a $div# tag which allows for layering of images, and apply it as a background:

 $div style="position:absolute; top:10; left:10; width:400; height:75; z-index:1; padding:0px; border: #000000 1px solid; background-image:url(yourImage.ext);"#$/div#